-Coat with chocolate and put back in fridge until set.
+Coat with chocolate and put back in the fridge until set.
 Depending on the protein powder used, you will get about 15 grams of protein in each large bar.

 Getting enough protein is more important than many hikers realize.
-It’s easy to rely on sweet snacks, sugar-laden trail mix or straight up candy bars.
-But in the long run it can affect your health, upset your stomach or cause a sugar crash at the very least.
+It’s easy to rely on sweet snacks, sugar-laden trail mix or straight-up candy bars.
+But in the long run, it can affect your health, upset your stomach or cause a sugar crash at the very least.